 Drug charges are potentially life changing because modern society has determined that they have little or no patience with people who break drug laws.
-You need a lawyer who is well versed in government drug busting operations.
+You need a lawyer who is has worked cases involving government drug busting operations.

 - felony charges of trafficking involving confidential informants,

 - state charges involving interstate trafficking of heroin and prescription drugs,

 - possession of drug charges in large and small amounts,

 - and others.

 Possession of marijuana in small amounts (less than an two ounces) is not a crime if 21 years or older.
 However, possession of more than two ounces can be either a misdemeanor or felony depending on the amount.
 Also, possession of any amount of marijuana is illegal if possessed with the intent to distribute it.
 Possession of more than six plants is probably a crime, depending on the number of plants allowed in medical marijuana paperwork.
 However, if the marijuana grow is in a residence, more than 12 plants can be a complicated situation where a person is charged with a felony and has to defend that allegation.
 Moving marijuana out of Colorado is always a crime and can have extremely dire consequences, especially if guns are involved (minimum prison sentence of eight years).

 Non-addict, simple possession cases, from marijuana to meth (meth-amphetamines), will be treated by the law as “addict” cases.
 Prosecutors and police hear the overused phrase, “I was holding it for a friend.”
 When caught with drugs in their pants pockets, police often hear defendants say,”those were not my pants.”

 A skilled lawyer can help a defendant beat a true “mistaken fact” case where the defendant did not know about the drugs.
 However, that lawyer must have the ability to collect information and evidence to present to a prosecutor in negotiation, or to a jury if that negotiation fails.